ootuskaai/readmeTest/README.md

 Way 2:
 Make link in separate line. (look like PS).

+Use the \[ and \] sign cover the link text .

+\[put the link text here way 2\].

+Then alternate it in different line.

+And use \: sign after the link text.

+It look like this: \[put the link text here way 2\]\:url here .

+You can see the link below the link go to google search.

-This is am example see more here [put the link text in here way 2].
+[put the link text here way 2]

 [put the link text here way 2]:https://www.google.com/